davan690/davan690.github.io/_posts/2019-01-01-test-markdown.md

 published: true
 ---

-This is a demo post to show you how to write blog posts with markdown.
-I strongly encourage you to [take 5 minutes to learn how to write in markdown](https://markdowntutorial.com/) - it'll teach you how to transform regular text into bold/italics/headings/tables/etc.
+This is a demo post from Dean's website to show you how to write blog posts with markdown.
+I strongly encourage you to [take 5 minutes to learn how to write in markdown](https://markdowntutorial.com/) - it'll teach you how to transform regular text into `bold/italics/headings/tables/etc`.

+## Simple syntax

 **Here is some bold text**

 ## Here is a secondary heading
+### Here is a third heading

 Here's a useless table: